Week 2 (24-28 January 2022)

 Lecturers: Shelmith Kariuki; Ahmadou Dicko, PhD

 Shelmith Nyagathiri Kariuki is a Senior Data Analyst based in Nairobi, Kenya.
-She is also a Zindi Ambassador for Kenya, where she furthers the Zindi mission of building the data science ecosystem in Africa.
+She recently worked as a Research Manager at Geopoll, and as a Data Analyst at Busara .
 Shelmith has previously worked as an assistant lecturer in various Kenyan universities, teaching units in Statistics and Actuarial Science.
 She holds a Bsc in Actuarial Science and Msc in Applied Statistics from JKUAT.
 Shelmith has extensive experience in data analysis using R and Python and is at the forefront of the AfricaR initiative, striving to achieve improved representation of Africans in the global R community by encouraging, inspiring, and empowering Africans of all genders.

 Prior experience with data analysis, basic statistics, and regression.
 The participants should have already attended an introductory event in statistics.
 Experience in dealing with other statistics packages is helpful, but not a requirement.
 Basic familiarity with the use of a computer.

 This course is for people that work with data and want to use R as their first programming language or as an additional tool.
 Participants will find the course useful to get an overview of the possibilities in using R.

 The workshop provides a hands-on introduction to R and lays the foundations for independently developing your skills in dealing with the programming language R. The participants can expect to receive an overview of the functional scope of R, master the import and export of data, and how to perform basic data analysis in R.

 Hardware and software requirements